inaimathi/web-mote/README.md

 - OPTIONALLY [GNU Screen](http://www.gnu.org/software/screen/) *you'll need this or similar to run web-mote in the background*
 - Python [web.py](http://webpy.org/) module

-If you're on Debian, you can install everything you need by running the following as root:
+If you're on Debian or Raspbian, you can install everything you need by running the following as `root`:

     apt-get install mplayer screen python-setuptools
     easy_install web.py